 The industry shift to ditch equipment that adds to the cost of TV service comes as a growing number of people cancel their traditional TV subscriptions.
 Young people are considered especially unlikely to pay for a bundle of hundreds of channels that can easily cost $70 and more each month.

 Over the past year, rival cable and satellite companies have introduced TV-watching apps aimed at millennials.
 Dish Network's Sling TV has channels that work whether you're in the house or not, but some programs have been blacked out.
 Offerings from cable companies have rights issues that make some channels unavailable when you leave your house and, for now, are available only in a few regions.
 Comcast's Stream also doesn't work on TV.

 Competition is increasing as phone companies want to be video hubs, too.
 T-Mobile lets you watch video from dozens of providers, including HBO Now, Netflix and Hulu, without using up data on your plan.
 Verizon exempts its own video app, which has some full-length TV episodes.

-Dallas-based AT&T Inc. said it is planning packages that have "much of what is available from DirecTV today" as well as a service that only works on phones and a free offering with ads.
+Dallas-based AT&T Inc. said it is planning packages that have "much of what is available from DirecTV today" as well as a more limited service that only works on phones and a free offering with ads.

 AT&T has a "number of programmers on board and we're continuing discussions with others," said AT&T executive Tony Goncalves.
 He said that AT&T has a "programmer-friendly approach" because it wants to put so many channels online.